 Bringing executives on board from the buy and sell side is becoming the only way to cut through the red tape of closing deals.
 With executive alignment, you can help buyers overcome doubt, calm the naysayers holding up the pipeline, and ultimately get to “yes.”

-- Where CEOs fit in the buying process
+- Where do CEOs fit in the buying process?

 - How to create executive alignment

 - Who should introduce executives

 - Harness the power of a corner office

 An expanding range of comparable vendors requires more time for buyers to deliberate over the trade-offs.
 Even after a decision is made, 95% of buying groups report circling back on options at least once before making a purchase.